-- 1. While cranking engine, press the "Ether" rocker switch on the dashboard for 3 seconds to fill the solenoid valve; - 2.
-Release rocker switch to discharge a shot of ether; - 3.
-Allow 3 seconds for the shot to discharge; - 4.
-Start the engine, use a second shot if necessary to keep the engine running.
+- While cranking engine, press the "Ether" rocker switch on the dashboard for 3 seconds to fill the solenoid valve; - Release rocker switch to discharge a shot of ether; - 3.
+Keep engine cranking, allow 3 seconds for the shot to discharge; - 4.
+The engine should start.

 Caution: Use the cold starting aid only when absolutely necessary.
-Excessive use of starter fluid could result in serious engine damage.
+Excessive use of starter fluid could result in severe engine damage.